Getting Started with Vendor Application Connection

 Figure 6: Fortanix Key Insight policy

 Click FINISH to complete the CyberArk (SaaS) connection onboarding.
-After the connection is onboarded, you can access its Overview page and view the discovered certificates.

 NOTE

-After onboarding the CyberArk (SaaS) connection,
+After onboarding the CyberArk (SaaS) connection:

 For more information about the CyberArk connection (SaaS and On-premises) overview and related UI components, refer to CyberArk Connection-User Interface Components.